JustiP3/Jamsesh/README.md

 # README

 Description:
-This is a Ruby web application that helps connect musicians who want to make music.
+This is a Rails web application that helps connect musicians who want to make music.
 Users can create a band or search for existing bands to join.
 Users interact by writing a post on a band's page and/or by commenting on existing posts.

 Install Instructions:
 In order to use this web application a local server needs to be hosted, as this web application is not hosted on any website at this time.